 Golf Tournament - Monday May 17th, All Saints Catholic School will host our 10th annual Golf Tournament at Evergreen Golf and Country Club.
 This event has become a favorite of our golfing parents!
 Play on a first class course and enjoy the hospitality of Evergreen Country Club!
 Evergreen offers a challenging, highly acclaimed Algie Pulley layout, which features water on 6 of the 18 holes, dramatic elevation changes and excellent course conditions.
 A minimum 4 sets of tees on each holes means golfers of every skill level will enjoy their golf round.
 The day ends with a delicious dinner at Evergreen.
 Past tournaments have provided additions to the computer lab, playground, media center, and more.

 Uniform Exchange- The PTO operates a uniform exchange program for families who wish to purchase used uniforms.
-For each item that you donate you will receive one item in exchange or you may purchase uniform items for a cost of $1/item.
-Uniform exchanges are held at the General Assembly PTO meetings at 7:00 p.m. prior to the start of the meetings (please check the school calendar and website for dates).
+For each item that you donate you will receive one item in exchange or you may purchase uniform items.
+Please see Dress Code/Uniforms for complete information.